hisovereign/Fade-Monitors/README.md

 **This is the updated, stable version of the stand-alone release with added time-based auto-dim and optional gammma controls similar to the original fade-monitors-night-gamma script

-(Do not run alongside Fade Monitors Stand-Alone script.)
+(Do not run alongside other Fade Monitors scripts.)

 Requirements: